 The Tribunal can:

-- Confirm (continue) or revoke (cease) an ITO or FO
+- Confirm (continue) or revoke (cease) an TA or FO

-- If you are under an ITO, allow you to leave the hospital for short periods (approve limited community treatment)
+- If you are under an TA, allow you to leave the hospital for short periods (approve limited community treatment)

 - If you are under an FO, approve the extent to which you may leave the hospital (approve or order limited community treatment including anything from short escorted absences to full community treatment)